Structural and Thermodynamic Properties of Hard-Sphere Fluids: Statistical mechanics, thermodynamics, and structure of fluids

 gives Eq.\ \eqref{virpres} from Eq.\ \eqref{freeenergy}.

 Now we return to the DCF $c(r)$.
-This structural quantity was introduced in 1914 through the Ornstein--Zernike (OZ) relation, which simply states that the total correlation function between two particles is the sum of the direct correlation between them and the correlation mediated by the other particles, namely
+This structural quantity was introduced in 1914 through the Ornstein--Zernike (OZ) relation, which simply states that the total correlation function between two particles is the sum of the direct correlation between them and the correlation mediated by the other particles, namely,

-According to this, it is expected that the range of $h(r)$ is greater than that of $c(r)$, which in turn should be approximately equal to the range of $\phi(r)$.
+According to this, it is expected that {(at least for short-ranged potentials)} the range of $h(r)$ is greater than that of $c(r)$, which in turn should be approximately equal to the range of $\phi(r)$.
 Furthermore, in Fourier space it follows from Eq.\ (\ref{OZ}) that

 where $\widetilde{h}(q)$ and $\widetilde{c}(q)$ are the Fourier transforms of $h(r)$ and $c(r)$, respectively.
-Hence, one may reexpress the compressibility route to the EOS, Eq.\ \eqref{isocomp}, as
+Hence, one may re-express the compressibility route to the EOS [Eq.\ \eqref{isocomp}] as

 Another relevant structural quantity is the cavity (or background) function $y(r)\equiv g(r)e^{\betaT\phi(r)}$, so that $y(r)=g(r)$ outside the range of the potential.
 The cavity function is much more regular than the RDF.
 In fact, it is continuous even if the interaction potential is discontinuous or diverges.
 For completeness, we now also introduce the indirect correlation function as $\gamma(r)\equiv h(r)-c(r)$.